 Located in the Hassan district, 144 km from Bangalore, Shravanabelagola is an important Jain pilgrimage site.
 It is known for the massive 58-foot-tall Gommateshwara Bahubali statue, as well as numerous ancient temples and inscriptions.
 It is also said to be where the famous king Chandragupta Maurya died in 298 BC after becoming a Jain monk.
-Shravanbelagola also religious attractions like Vindhyagiri Temple, Ghati Subramanya Temple, and natural destinations like Chandragiri Hills, Sri Ramadevara Katte Waterfalls, and Cauvery Fishing Camp.
+Shravanbelagola also has religious attractions like Vindhyagiri Temple, Ghati Subramanya Temple, and natural destinations like Chandragiri Hills, Sri Ramadevara Katte Waterfalls, and Cauvery Fishing Camp.

 Distance from Bangalore: 144 km